Factbox: The health of Britain's Queen Elizabeth - NewsBreak

 Factbox: The health of Britain's Queen Elizabeth

-LONDON, Feb 20 (Reuters) - Queen Elizabeth, the world's longest reigning monarch, tested positive for COVID-19 on Sunday. read more
+LONDON (Reuters) - Queen Elizabeth, the world’s longest reigning monarch, tested positive for COVID-19 on Sunday.

 Buckingham Palace tries to avoid releasing details about her health as it says medical matters are private.